 Outsourcing was the answer….or so I thought

 I did my due diligence.
 I met the agency in person.
 I spent time with the individual that would be doing the cold calling on my behalf.
-And I provided them with lots of information that they could pass on to the people they called.
-This primarily consisted of one-page flyers that described each of our services.
+And I provided them with lots of information that they could pass on to the people that they called.

 The next decision was: